Picture of Alex Cordova

 In most scenarios, you’ll want to attribute content to its original author and link back to it (even if you’re only importing excerpts).
 However, you can configure WP RSS Aggregator to use fallbacks in case it can’t import that information or does not import that content at all.

+Images are also a key factor in aggregating content.
+In most cases, images play a key role in making that content easier to read or navigate.
 WP RSS Aggregator enables you to configure whether to import images or not and to set the minimum dimensions for which files to import.
 This is important since otherwise you can end up importing icons, avatars, and other media files you don’t need:

 Import content and images using WP RSS Aggregator